 Tisch College works with students across the university—in all disciplines and at all schools.
 Whether they are motivated by academic interests, professional ambitions, or personal passions, each year hundreds of students interact directly with Tisch College, acquiring the values, knowledge, and skills to be active citizens.
 Through our courses, internships, and programs, many students have transformational learning experiences that inform their views of themselves and the world, that shape their future trajectories, and that enable them to become effective agents of change.

-First-Year Global ProgramsOur unique programs for incoming students—the Civic Semester and the 1+4 Bridge Year—integrate experiential learning and Tufts academics.
+First-Year Global ProgramsOur unique programs for incoming students—the Civic Semester and the 1+4 Bridge Year—integrate classroom and experiential learning.

 Tisch ScholarsScholars learn in and out of the classroom, working closely with local communities to address pressing issues.